-- 1 The spread of the hands on the stick is somewhat wider than that used when stickhandling. - The puck is brought to the side of the body, and should be well behind the left skate.
+- 1. The spread of the hands on the stick is somewhat wider than that used when stickhandling. - 2.
+The puck is brought to the side of the body, and should be well behind the left skate. - 3.
+Maximum force is transferred to the stick by bending the trunk forward and shifting body weight from the back to the front leg. - 4.
+The grip should tighten and the wrists should snap before or as the puck reaches the forward leg.

-- 4 The grip should tighten and the wrists should snap before or as the puck reaches the forward leg. - 5 The puck is propelled with a snap of the wrists.
+5. The puck is propelled with a snap of the wrists.
 In one motion, the top hand snaps forward then back towards the body while the wrist is rapidly extended.
 The bottom wrist flexes and whips the stick through towards the target.